influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 | g3        | 2021-08-01T01:00:00.000Z | 2021-08-02T00:00:00.000Z | 41.379999999999995 |
 | g4        | 2021-08-01T01:00:00.000Z | 2021-08-02T00:00:00.000Z | 41.2               |

-In order to get the values above, you can view the values before it has been averaged by removing `mean()` in the query above.
+In order to get the values above, you can view the values before it has been averaged by removing `mean()` in the query.

 | table | stationID | _start                   | _stop                    | _value |
 |:----- | -----     | -----                    | -----                    | ------:|